isselab/github-classifier/README.md

 **short description**

 This repository contains a deep-learning based classification tool for Software Repositories.
-The tool utilizes ecore metamodels and a graph convolutional network.
-For use run 'main.py' after adding the directory containing the repositories you want to classify.
+The tool utilizes the ecore metamodel 'type graph' and a graph convolutional network.
+To use the tool, run 'main.py' after adding the directory containing the repositories you want to classify.

-If you want to train the tool with different labels, you can use GraphLabels.py to encode your labeled repositories for your dataset.
+If you want to train the tool with different labels, replace the current labels with your own (or add/append them) in GraphClasses.py and in function 'multi_hot_encoding' in Encoder.py.
+The labels in the tool are not mutually exclusive and are multi-hot encoded.

 **labels**

-Framework, Library, Application, Tutorial, Experiment
+Application, Framework, Library

 **data**

-Contains labeled repositories from 2023-aisystemsmining
+Dataset with python software repositories from GitHub, all with a dependency on at least one ML library.
+The labeled repositories  the tool is trained with are in labeled_dataset_repos.xlsx.

 **requirements**